 I have read many stories saying that men are only attracted to ‘skinny girls’.
 I ask, if this is the case, why are overweight women getting married – quite simply just like some women like muscular men, whereas others like them with stick figures, males are also attracted to different types of women.
 What we must also remember is that we live in an age where the personality is more important than the looks – no longer are we looking for mating partners, but rather someone to spend the rest of our lives with; a soulmate.
 Soulmates connect, their personalities complement each other; looks are not imperative.
 So surely what you look like has no real benefit in the marriage department.

-If you need to lose, or gain weight for health reasons, do it for you as happiness cannot come from any other source.
+If you need to lose, or gain weight for health reasons, do it.
 I promote the confidence for all.
 Don’t undermine nature, this is not a game of poker, this is your life.
 We must all promote the fact that it is ok to have any type of body, we must promote positivity in the bone structure, muscle structure and natural (fe)male happenings.
 But most of all, we must promote the contentment for men and women with their natural bodies.
 Don’t change what has been given.
 Determine what you are to do with your hand, to make your life positive – after all, the body is just a house to your soul; does your house determine your worth?